 The Layette program is an integral part of the National Christ Child Society.
 It is the common bond between all 40 chapters of Christ Child, a service for the needy that founder Mary Virginia Merrick began in 1912 in Washington D.C.

-One morning and one evening each month members meet at the Layette House to open new merchandise and assemble layettes valued at $40.00.
+One morning and one evening each month, members meet at the Layette House to assemble layettes valued at $40.00.
 Each layette contains a sleep sack, body suits, cap, socks, hooded towel, washcloths, the Christ Child Prayer and the Christ Child Society Mission Statement.
-Often members of the Society or other generous donors provide handmade caps, blankets, booties, or bibs.
-The addition of this handmade item makes the layette just that more special.
+Members of the Society or other generous donors often provide handmade caps, blankets, booties, or bibs; the addition of this handmade item makes the layette just that more special.

 After 100 years of service in the Detroit area, the layette program remains strong and continues to meet the needs of disadvantaged new mothers just as Mary Virginia Merrick had envisioned.

 CCS Members click here for further information on our Layette Program volunteer opportunities.